Do something for our planet, print this page only if needed. Even a small action can make an enormous difference when millions of people do it!

 The concentrations were generally Low or Moderate for HCB and lindane, Moderate for cadmium, mercury and lead, and Moderate or High for PCB and DDT.
 A general downward trend was found in the Northeast Atlantic for lead, lindane, PCB and DDT and also in the Baltic Sea and Mediterranean Sea for lindane.
 A general upward trend was found in the Mediterranean Sea for mercury and lead.

-Further warming of the oceans is expected with projected climate change, but quantitative projections of ocean heat content are not available.
+Further changes in the distribution of marine species are expected, with projected further climate change, but quantitative projections are not available.

 The quality of water at designated bathing waters in Europe (coastal and inland) has improved significantly since 1990.

 Compliance with mandatory values in EU coastal bathing waters increased from just below 80 % in 1990 to 93.1 % in 2011.
 Compliance with guide values likewise rose from over 68 % to 80.1 % in 2011.

 Compliance with mandatory values in EU inland bathing waters increased from over 52 % in 1990 to 89.9 % in 2011.
 Similarly, the rate of compliance with guide values moved from over 36 % in 1990 to 70.4 % in 2011.

 Most of the EU commercial catch is currently taken from stocks that are assessed.
 There is, however, a clear trend from north to south: almost all catches in the north come from assessed stocks, whereas in the south this only happens for around half of the catch.

 Of the assessed commercial stocks in the NE Atlantic, about one third is outside safe biological limits.
 In the Mediterranean, about half of the assessed stocks are fished outside safe biological limits.
 In the Black Sea no stocks are assessed.